Wise and Pure

 The Lord said, “Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.”
 Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was not in the fire.
 And after the fire came a gentle whisper.
 1 Kings 19:11-12

 While driving to work some time ago I was listening to a song from René Gonzalez, “Mi Vida” or “My Life” in English.
-René is a friend and an internationally renowned and gifted singer and pastor from Puerto Rico.
+René is a friend that I love and admire, and he is an internationally renowned and gifted singer and pastor from Puerto Rico.
 While I was listening to this song, a couple of lines caught my attention and made me remember my accident.

 “Mi vida, vio la vida que refleja tu mirada,